bitflate/bitflate.github.io/_posts/2019-10-31-economic-incentives-for-inflating-cryptocurrency.markdown

 *Skeptic: Your Bitflate coin supply inflates.
 It'll devalue people's bag of money.
 Nobody will want to hold it.*

 *Me: Inflation creates more coins.
 More people will adopt it.
-That's how it retains value.*
+That's how it will retain value.*

 *Skeptic: That's a ridiculous idea.
 It won't work.*